 - Travel dry: Do your big highway miles with empty tanks, then fill up fresh water when you're close to your destination.
 This is more about risk reduction than elimination.

 - Off-load possessions: Re-evaluate what you've got in your rig and take some stuff by a local Goodwill.
 We have actually been able to sell some things on eBay and Craigslist when in an area for a week or two.

 - Cut rations: Okay, I don't mean to starve yourself, but maybe carry only a few days' worth of groceries instead of a week.
 Check that you aren't hauling around the same 5 cans of beans without ever eating them (something we are prone to).
 Especially look in the fridge -- beverages and condiments add up quickly.
 Or even consider traveling with an empty pantry, and buy groceries after setting up camp.

 - Repackage: Especially in the kitchen, choose products in plastic containers vs. glass.
-Not only is this a lower risk for breakage, but it can save a lot of dead weight.
+Not only is this a lower risk for breakage, but it can save a lot of dead weight (and it can be really hard to find glass recycling on the road)u.
 Our spice selection used to be all-glass and that was a lot of useless weight.
 We've been gradually replacing them with plastic bottles.
 If you buy things in bulk, put a small quantity where you need it, and put the remainder in a better place for your weight issues.
 Dog food is a good candidate for this approach.

 - Take it easy: Limit your highway speed to 55mph and avoid steep and poor-quality roads.

 We’d love to hear your ideas about keeping weight down, fighting the tendency to gain more stuff, or packing ideas that let you control weight distribution better.
 Check back for my last post on this subject, which will cover our eventual solution to the Toaster's weight issues.